josinovmota/0-git/files/como-desfazer-mudanças-em-um-file-no-staging.md

 # How to undo changes on a file added to the index

-Lets imagine that your company boss asked you to change the `main.py` file language to **Portuguese**.
-After all the changes, you did the `git add main.py` and when you were about to do `git push` your boss appeared and said "Hey, don't do the changes anymore".
+Let's imagine that your boss asked you to change the `main.py` file language to **Portuguese**.
+After all the changes, you ran `git add main.py` and when you were about to do `git push` your boss appeared and said "Hey, don't do the changes anymore".
 Now you have to restore the file to the last **commit(HEAD)** of your **current branch**

 In order to do that, you'll have to restore the `main.py` file that is already in **Staging** to the state before your changes.
 The command to this is `git restore --staged <file_name>`: